 Shop Other Hair Straighteners

-This is quite possibly the most well-known and well-loved hair straightener out there, and we have to admit we love the Platinum+ just as much as everyone else.
-Using dual-zone technology, it delivers the optimum temperature for every type of hair.
+These are quite possibly the most well-known and well-loved hair straighteners out there, and we have to admit we love the Platinum+ just as much as everyone else.
+Using dual-zone technology, they deliver the optimum temperature for every type of hair.

-Not only is this straightener great for both curling and straightening, but it also looks great on the dressing table.
+Not only are these straighteners great for both curling and straightening, but they also look great on the dressing table.

 You might think that £200 is a little steep for a Babyliss tool, but these aren't like anything else on offer.
 They're cordless and have half an hour of battery life, making them perfect for travelling.

 A clever SmartSense microchip monitors the temperature of the straighteners' plates 50 times per second to make sure that the heat is being distributed evenly over your strands for professional results.

 Bio Ionic NanoIonic MX OnePass Styling Iron 1.5 Inch (£119)

 Utilising a new kind of "moisturising heat," these hair straighteners infuse hydration back into the hair, and the extra-wide plates make them a great option for thick hair.

 L'Oréal Professionnel Steampod Steam Straightening Tool 3.0 (£235)